cindynavarreteteo/iStudy/src/Database/README.txt

-This is the file that contains the database.
+This is the file that contains the database for iStudy.